Behaviour Consultant Services

 -

-Data Analysis: data from therapy is reviewed on a regular basis
+Data Analysis: data from therapy is reviewed on a regular basis and graphs may be created to visually display your child's progress.

 -